lightbend/lightbend-orchestration-docs/src/main/paradox/project-setup.md

 ## Example Project

-Before explaining configuration in detail, let's take a look at steps needed to use platform tooling with an existing project.
+Before explaining the configuration in detail, let's take a look at steps needed to use platform tooling with an existing project.
 We've provided an example Lagom application: [lagom-java-chirper-tooling-example](https://github.com/mitkus/lagom-java-chirper-tooling-example).
 It is a small Twitter clone utilising microservice architecture and event sourcing.

-All that's needed to make it work with reactive tooling is to add `sbt-reactive-app` plugin by putting this in `project/plugins.sbt`:
+All that's needed to make it work with Reactive Platform Tooling is to add `sbt-reactive-app` plugin by putting this in `project/plugins.sbt`:

 ```scala
 addSbtPlugin("com.lightbend.rp" % "sbt-reactive-app" % "0.6.0")
 ```

 Then, enable it on each subproject which will get packaged into a Docker image.
 When using Lagom those are service *impl* projects, also any frontends that you have.
 Don't enable it for the *api* projects, those only define service interfaces and do not produce any executables.
-In our case this done by adding `SbtReactiveAppPlugin` to the `enablePlugins()` call in `build.sbt` file.
+In our case this can be done by adding `SbtReactiveAppPlugin` to the `enablePlugins()` call in `build.sbt` file.
 It should look like this:

 ```scala
 lazy val friendImpl = project("friend-impl")